-In 2000 the newly formed Nepean Clinical School at the Nepean Hospital was the only teaching hospital of the University of Sydney (now Sydney University) that did not have its own Research Foundation.
+In 2000 the newly formed Nepean Clinical School at the Nepean Hospital was the only teaching hospital of the University of Sydney (now Sydney University) that did not have its own Research Fund.
 The then first Sub Dean of the Clinical School, the late Professor Sirus Naraqi, was a keen and highly respected researcher in his field of Infectious Diseases.
-With the valuable support of the Sub Dean of Research, Professor James Wiley they formed a Foundation comprising of local community members and senior advisors from the Nepean Hospital.
+With the valuable support of the Sub Dean of Research, Professor James Wiley they formed a Fund comprising of local community members and senior advisors from the Nepean Hospital.

 We are honoured to have as our Patron the Governor of New South Wales, Her Excellency Professor Marie Bashir.
-Her ongoing support and generorsity with her time is always greatly appreciated and indicates the importance of our Foundation for the growing Penrith Valley and the large adjoining local government areas that Nepean Hospital/Clinical school services.
+Her ongoing support and generorsity with her time is always greatly appreciated and indicates the importance of our Fund for the growing Penrith Valley and the large adjoining local government areas that Nepean Hospital/Clinical school services.

 This money was initially used for the purchasing of essential laboratory equipment, funding PhD students, the Isobel Corin Travelling Scholarship for young researchers, and in many areas of both clinical and laboratory based research conducted through the Nepean campus.
 All disciplines of medicine have been acknowledged and funded over that period and the research department has grown exponentially over that time.
-With the added incentive of having a Research Foundation this has attracted many highly respected clinicians and researchers to the local area.
+With the added incentive of having a Research Fund this has attracted many highly respected clinicians and researchers to the local area.

 In 2006 local lawyer and long standing Council member John Bateman initiated a innovative move with the establishment of the Nepean Philanthropists.
 He banded together a dedicated and generous group of local business people who each pledged an annual donation for an initial period of five years.
 The University was so impressed that it matched those pledged dollars for dollar.
-This has enabled the Foundation to provide over $100,000 per year in Grants for the past five years together with supporting and funding PhD students.
-The Foundation also provides all researchers with a funded Research Support manager based at the hospital who does a large amount of the tedious paperwork necessary for applications for grants to be the many busy researchers, who are also clinicians.
+This has enabled the Fund to provide over $100,000 per year in Grants for the past five years together with supporting and funding PhD students.
+The Fund also provides all researchers with a funded Research Support manager based at the hospital who does a large amount of the tedious paperwork necessary for applications for grants to be the many busy researchers, who are also clinicians.